Ecotourism & Slow Tourism

 6. Raise sensitivity to hosts' cultures, political, environmental, and social climate

-Slow Tourism, another segment, and type of tourism, is closely linked to ecotourism, yet is different, with unique and own characteristics.
-It appears in opposition to fast forms of living, tasting, and feeling, it is a sustainable form of travel with a focus on local communities, education, and the environment, creating a connection for the traveller.
+Slow Tourism, another segment and type of tourism, is closely linked to ecotourism, yet is different, with its own unique characteristics.
+It appears to be in opposition to fast forms of living, tasting, and feeling.
+It is a sustainable form of travel with a focus on local communities, education, and the environment, creating a connection for the traveller.

-It is a mindset of simplicity, tastefulness, fewer but more meaningful experience of travel, preferring quality over quantity, fewer schedules, and few standard itineraries.
+It is a mindset of simplicity and tastefulness, fewer but more meaningful travel experiences, a preference for quality over quantity, fewer schedules, and fewer standard itineraries.

 1 - Azores Island - Ki: Reconnection & Harmony